gambit4348/BiblioAlly/README.md

 have already go throughout such a workflow knows how time-consuming and exhausting such a work can be.

-The current state of **BiblioAlly** covers only a few steps of the process and certainly has a long way to go before it can be considered to be a comprehensive support.
+The current state of **BiblioAlly** covers only a few steps of the process and certainly has a long way to go before it can be considered to have a comprehensive support.

 ## Understanding BiblioAlly